A manor built in the 1930s to welcome the Parisian jet-set,

 The garden level

 The living room possesses wide openings onto the patio that overlooks the grounds.
-Following on from it, a lounge with a cathedral ceiling boasts a period monumental fireplace and bookshelves, bestowing a unique ambiance upon the room, which is bathed in light through the large doors and windows opening out onto the garden.
+Following on from it, a lounge with a cathedral ceiling boasts a period monumental, stately fireplace.
+Made up of a triangular pediment resting on marble jambs, this Italian, Neo-Renaissance-inspired fireplace dominates the room with its contrasting colours and richly sculpted decoration (including lions, scrolls and serpent motifs) in a particularly bold and eclectic decorative atmosphere, which is bathed in light through the large doors and windows opening out onto the garden.

 Next to it, the kitchen, which is also equipped with bookshelves, leads to a utility room.
 This level boasts two patios.
 The first is south-facing and overlooks the pond, while the other faces west, in the shade of the beech trees on the edge of the forest.